srich36/webpack-react-eslint-boilerplate/README.md

   - A list of loaders that webpack will use when processing files of the type matching the section's test regex
 - rule.exclude
   - Exclude files of any type with file paths that start with the provided string or match the provided regex
+- HTML Webpack plugin
+  - This plugin is used to inject the outputted webpack bundle into the template html file.
+This allows the build process to dynamically include the built script bundles in the html file with a different file-hash every time for cache busting
+- `webpack-dev-server` does not write the bundle to disk by default.
+Instead it just serves it from memory